zoefff-Patrick/hello-world/README.md

 # hello-world
 this is myfirst repository

-Hello there tis is my first attempt to do somthing with git.
+Hello there this is my first attempt to do somthing with git.